The changing face of television is us

 I’ve been thinking a lot about the future of television lately as changes are charging ahead faster than we can keep up – or are they?

-Three events have triggered this for me: 1, Every game of the NCAA Tournament will be broadcast this week (whether on CBS, TBS, TNT or, heavens to betsy, TruTV), the announcement that Netflix will start original programming (a show developed by “The Social Network” director David Fincher and starring Kevin Spacey) and the introduction of a Time Warner Cable app in which you can watch TV on the iPad.
+Three events have triggered this for me: 1, Every game of the NCAA Tournament will be broadcast this week (whether on CBS, TBS, TNT or, heavens to betsy, TruTV).
+2, The announcement that Netflix will start original programming (a show developed by “The Social Network” director David Fincher and starring Kevin Spacey).
+And, 3, the introduction of a Time Warner Cable app in which you can watch television on the iPad.

 But, in reality, it’s the right amount.
 The providers are catching up to viewers.
 For at least the last five years (and maybe longer), consumers have demanded having the control of choice instead of the providers making the choice.
 It used to be that you could only watch a TV program at a certain time.
 You could only watch a movie at a specific times and locations.